 We adhere to a conservative investment policy and strategy that is based upon prudence in accordance with regulatory guidelines and, in a broad sense, on premium cash flows and claims settlement patterns by product line.
 We focus on achieving long-term returns while taking advantage of current market opportunities.
 This is achieved by investing in a diversified mix of securities and by shifting between asset classes as trends in the market evolve.
-The credit quality of our portfolio remains high with 98.3% of our bonds considered investment grade and 84.8% rated A or higher.
+The credit quality of our portfolio remains high with 98.3% of our bonds considered investment grade and 85.9% rated A or higher.
 Investment grade bonds are those rated BBB and above.
-The shift in credit quality allocations between 2015 and 2014 was the result of a strategic decision during the year to increase our investment yields.
 Note 5 of the consolidated financial statements provides an extensive breakdown of invested assets.
 The Risk Management section and Note 6 of the consolidated financial statements provide information on related credit and interest rate risks.